asyncapi/website/pages/blog/websocket-part2.md

     ### General Considerations

     - TLS with SNI (Server Name Indication) is required in order to establish a Kraken WebSockets API connection.
 See Cloudflare's [What is SNI?](https://www.cloudflare.com/learning/ssl/what-is-sni/) guide for more details.
-    - All messages sent and received via WebSockets are encoded in JSON format
+    - All messages sent and received via WebSockets are encoded in JSON format.
     - All decimal fields (including timestamps) are quoted to preserve precision.
     - Timestamps should not be considered unique and not be considered as aliases for transaction IDs.
 Also, the granularity of timestamps is not representative of transaction rates.
     - At least one private message should be subscribed to keep the authenticated client connection open.